Josh-E-S/pexip-infinity-gcp-terraform/README.md

-# README.md
-# Terraform Pexip Infinity
+# Terraform Pexip Infinity for GCP

-Infrastructure as Code templates for deploying Pexip Infinity video conferencing platform on multiple cloud providers.
+Infrastructure as Code templates for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).

 ## Overview

-This repository contains Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure.
-The templates are designed to support deployments on multiple cloud providers, starting with Google Cloud Platform (GCP).
+This repository contains Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
+The templates are designed to provide a flexible, secure, and maintainable deployment process.

 ### Features

-- Single management node deployment
+- Single management node deployment with configurable services
-- Multi-region conference node support
+- Multi-region transcoding node support
+- Optional proxy node deployment
 - Customizable instance configurations
 - Production-ready security settings
-- Variable-driven architecture

-## Cloud Provider Support

-- GCP (Current)
-- AWS (Planned)
+- Fine-grained service access control
-- Azure (Planned)
+- Comprehensive documentation

 ## Prerequisites

+Before you begin, ensure you have:

-- Terraform >= 1.0.0
+1. Terraform >= 1.0.0
-- GCP Account and Project
+2. GCP Project with:
+   - Required APIs enabled (this module will attempt to enable them)
    - Service Account with necessary permissions
+3. VPC Network and subnets already created
-- Pexip Infinity images accessible in your project
+4. Pexip Infinity images (downloadable from Pexip's website)

 ## Quick Start